jmhasan1/practice-eg1/README.md

-# This is just alocal repo
+# This is just a local repo